PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

     Open all principles
 </button>

-??? essential "3.1 Essential: Organise module materials in sections aligned with the module structure."
+??? essential "3.1 Essential: Organise module materials in sections that support student progress through the module."

-    - If the module is not structured weekly, use other appropriate sections (eg. topic-based).
+    - For most modules, materials should be structured in weekly sections.
+Other structures (eg. topic-based) should only be used where a weekly structure is not appropriate.
     - Include all relevant weekly materials, eg. lecture slides, seminar or practical tasks, pre-recorded videos and links to essential Reading List items (see 3.2).
-    - Organise sections consistently, eg. lecture materials are always included first.
+    - Organise repeated sections consistently, eg. lecture materials followed by workshop information.
     - This helps students locate materials and ensure they complete necessary tasks.
     - Site templates guide staff to set up appropriate sections for their module content.

 ??? essential "3.2 Essential: Provide module readings using the Reading List tool."

     - Using the [Reading List](https://subjectguides.york.ac.uk/readinglists/home) lets the Library ensure appropriate stock levels and manage [copyright compliance](https://subjectguides.york.ac.uk/copyright/coursereading).
 Students can also directly access items without signing in or navigating external websites, giving a more seamless and accessible experience.
     - Structure the Reading List using weekly sections (or other sections matching module site structure) to aid navigation.
     - Label each item as Essential, Recommended or Background to help students plan workload.
     - To collate module materials in one location (see 3.1), direct links to Reading List sections or items can be included in weekly materials sections.
-[Instructions to be added when available]
-    - Don’t directly upload PDFs or other documents, and especially not scans of printed material.
-Authors are not compensated, it may violate copyright and materials are likely to be inaccessible.
-Instead, include items in the Reading List.
+    - Don’t provide readings by uploading PDFs, scans of printed material or other documents because this may violate copyright and is likely to be inaccessible.
 The Library may be able to [digitise print content](https://subjectguides.york.ac.uk/readinglists/digitisation) for you.

-??? essential "3.3 Essential: Provide up-to-date documents in an appropriate file format."
+??? essential "3.3 Essential: Provide up-to-date documents in an accepted file format."

     - Include only the correct document version and remove old versions from the site.
 If documents are updated during the module, communicate this clearly to students.
-    - Microsoft Office or Google materials are preferable as they allow students to adapt the file presentation to their own needs (eg, changing text colour or appearance).
+    - Microsoft Office or Google files are preferable as they allow students to adapt the document presentation to their own needs (eg, changing text colour or appearance).
 Both formats can be previewed within the VLE site without downloading the file.
     - Avoid PDFs as they often have poor accessibility.
-Printed materials should not be scanned and uploaded (see 3.3).
+Print materials should not be scanned and uploaded (see 3.2).
+    - Don’t use Mac-only file types such as Pages or Keynote.

 ??? essential "3.4 Essential: Site and materials content is accessible."

-    - Text content is easily readable and accessible: structured with Heading Styles, bulleted lists to break up content, left-aligned text, sufficient colour contrast, legible font and text size, tables only for data etc. [More information on accessible text](https://elearningyork.wpcomstaging.com/learning-design-and-development/technology-enhanced-learning-handbook/1-baseline-use-of-the-vle/1-2-key-accessibility-guidelines/).
+    - Text content is easily readable and accessible: structured with Heading Styles, bulleted lists to break up content, left-aligned text, sufficient colour contrast, legible font and text size, tables only for data etc. More information on [readable text](https://readable.com/) and [accessible text](https://elearningyork.wpcomstaging.com/learning-design-and-development/technology-enhanced-learning-handbook/1-baseline-use-of-the-vle/1-2-key-accessibility-guidelines/).
     - Meaningful images and figures have appropriate ALT text or other descriptions to allow screenreader users to access the information.
-Guidance on [writing good ALT](https://docs.google.com/presentation/d/1r1ZELb3LEIPA9c3pcmwtpgxm8U69PQ-UxPISkSEk7oA/edit#slide=id.p) text and adding ALT text to the VLE or documents [UPDATE LINK].
+Guidance on [writing good ALT](https://docs.google.com/presentation/d/1r1ZELb3LEIPA9c3pcmwtpgxm8U69PQ-UxPISkSEk7oA/edit#slide=id.p) text and [adding ALT text to the VLE or documents](https://docs.google.com/document/d/1TMWZaHMafuIkLKMPXcIlvIOehzOCxJGkDZzwG4iVU94/edit?usp=sharing).
     - An accessibility checker is used for all text and materials to identify errors and receive guidance on how to fix them (eg. [Blackboard Ally](https://help.blackboard.com/Ally/Ally_for_LMS/Instructor/Quick_Start) within Blackboard, [Grackle](https://www.grackledocs.com/) for Google Docs/Slides, [Microsoft Accessibility Checker](https://support.microsoft.com/en-us/office/improve-accessibility-with-the-accessibility-checker-a16f6de0-2f39-4a2b-8bd8-5ad801426c7f)).

 ??? essential "3.5 Essential: Pre-recorded videos are hosted in a streaming service and captioned accurately."